You Listen to Your Child’s Story but Who Listens to Yours?

 Hi, I’m Sophie

-A CBT and EMDR Therapist based in the North West of England.
+A CBT and EMDR Therapist based in the North West of England, providing support for adoptive parents.

-Together, we’ll explore the new and the old, uncovering how past patterns and present coping strategies might be shaping how you feel today.
+Together, we’ll explore the past and the present, uncovering how past patterns and present coping strategies are shaping how you feel today.

 How we can work together